gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-and-alpha.md

 The default is un-premultiplied.

-Be aware that most if not all Canvas2D implementations work with pre-multiplied alpha.
+Be aware that most if not all Canvas 2D implementations work with pre-multiplied alpha.
 That means when you transfer them to WebGL and `UNPACK_PREMULTIPLY_ALPHA_WEBGL` is false WebGL will convert them back to un-premultipiled.